expo/expo/docs/versions/v10.0.0/sdk/map-view.md

 next___FILE: ./permissions.md
 ---

 A Map component that uses Apple Maps on iOS and Google Maps on Android.
 Built by Airbnb at [airbnb/react-native-maps](https://github.com/airbnb/react-native-maps).
-No setup required for use within the Exponent app, or within a standalone app for iOS.
+No setup required for use within the Expo app, or within a standalone app for iOS.
 See below for instructions on how to configure for deployment as a standalone app on Android.

 ![](./maps.png)